Venice Bucket List: Tourist Attractions and Best Places to Visit in Venice, Italy

-This is among the smaller separate islands which connect the main canals of Venice and this is a short distance from the Venice Basin and the Grande Canal and it can be reached by private water taxi or Vaporetto.
-Walk through the small harbor and see the many boats moored and explore the fantastic church and monastery and climb the campanile for stunning views across the main city of Venice.
+This is among the smaller separate islands that connect Venice’s main canals, and this is a short distance from the Venice Basin and the Grande Canal, and it can be reached by private water taxi or Vaporetto.

 Explore Torcello Island